-- · Lightly oil external metal surfaces and guide bar. - Oil the chain and wrap it in heavy paper or cloth.
+- Lightly oil external metal surfaces and guide bar. - Oil the chain and wrap it in heavy paper or cloth.

-To prevent chain oil seepage during storage, store the saw as follows:

-- · upside down if stored on a shelf, or hung on a hook or nail through the hole in the bar
+To prevent chain oil seepage during storage, store the saw hung on a hook or nail through the hole in the bar.